Ashley-Pettit/Olympics/Olympics_api/README.md

-# Technical Test - Olympic Test
+# Technical Challenge - Olympic API

 #### What is this?

 This is the response to a technical test to develop an api for a mock Olympic Games.

 The task involves creating mock data via a seed.rb file and then making the data available via an API with JSON output.

-Developed using Ruby 2.2.2
+This test is designed to show RESTful API design with standard CRUD functionality.

+Where possible I've attempted to follow SOLID design principals.

 ### How To Run

 ```
-# Download this repository
+1. Download this repository

-# Ensure you have ruby at least version 2.2.2 installed.
+2. Ensure you have ruby at least version 2.2.2 installed.
 (Ruby -v)

-# Navigate to the downloaded folder using a terminal
+3. Navigate to the downloaded folder using a terminal

-# Run bundle install in the folder to install dependencies
+4. Run bundle install in the folder to install dependencies

-# To run tests
+5. To run tests 'bundle exec rspec spec'
-bundle exec rspec spec

-# To run the application type 'rails s'.
-At localhost 3000 there is a basic
+6. To run the API 'Rails s'

-# front-end that consumes the ruby API.
+# I'm presently building a very simple front-end to consume the API.

-# For learning and demonstration purposes I made an admin page with basic CRUD
-# functionality to allow the user to create mock Olypmic data.

-# This coding solution attempts to demonstrate SOLID design principals.
-That being
-# said I am a junior developer :).

 ```